 IUDs, or intrauterine devices, are little T-shaped plastic gadgets that sit in your uterus and prevent pregnancy.
 How do they do that?
-In copper IUDs, the T is actually a plastic device wrapped in copper wire that releases copper into your uterus, causing an immune reaction.
-This reaction is safe for your reproductive organs, while causing damage to any sperm that enter.
-The copper damages the sperm’s ability to move and fertilize an egg.
+In copper IUDs, the T is actually a plastic device wrapped in copper wire that releases copper into your uterus, causing an immune reaction that creates a hostile environment for sperm to enter.
+Sperm are unable to move and survive in this environment, making it difficult for the sperm to fertilize the egg.

 Pros

-Copper IUDs are 99% effective at preventing pregnancy, and can last for up to 10 years.
-That makes it the longest-lasting form of birth control on the market.
+Copper IUDs are 99% effective and can prevent pregnancy for up to 10 years.
+That makes it the longest lasting form of birth control on the market.
 It’s also the only non-hormonal form of non-barrier birth control.

 Cons

-Some women report that the insertion of the IUD is painful, though others said it was similar to a Pap smear, menstrual cramps, or just a pinching sensation.
-Many women experience heavy bleeding for three to six months after insertion, and some continue to have heavy periods and cramping every month with the IUD.
-There’s also a small chance that your IUD could fall out or perforate the walls of the uterus, but this is rare.
-And as with all medical procedures, there is a slight chance of infection following insertion, as well as a slightly elevated risk of complications from STIs, such as PID.
+Some people report that the insertion of the IUD is painful, though others said it was similar to a pap smear, menstrual cramps, or just a pinching sensation.
+However, your provider should offer you pain medication before the IUD insertion.
+This can be numbing spray or cream to the cervix or numbing injections directly into the cervix and vagina.
+Many experience heavy bleeding for three to six months after insertion, and some continue to have heavy periods and cramping every month with the IUD.
+There’s also a small chance that your IUD could be misplaced, fall out or damage the walls of the uterus, but this is rare.

 Sources